Our internal medicine department offers a wide range of services to help guide you with the management of cases requiring further investigation.

 What is small animal internal medicine

-Internal medicine is a branch of small animal medicine that covers many entities including gastrointestinal, hepatic, pancreatic, urinary, respiratory, hematologic, oncologic and neurologic, reproductive disorders.
+Internal medicine is a branch of small animal medicine that covers many entities including gastrointestinal, hepatic, pancreatic, renal and urinary reactions, respiratory, endocrine, hematologic, infectious systemic and immune.
 Conditions that are not part of internal medicine are surgical conditions such as orthopedics, spay, declaw etc.. as well as eye, skin and heart diseases.
-It is then a broad spectrum type of specialty.
+It is then a broad spectrum type of conditions.

 More practically, a clinician in internal medicine will consult animals that present with signs of:

-A boarded specialist is a veterinarian who has completed a specific training in a specific specialty.
+A boarded specialist from American College is a veterinarian who has completed a specific training in a specific specialty.
 A small animal internal medicine specialist has performed after his DVM degree at least a general rotating internship followed by a residency training.
 The residency training is a 3-year program during which the clinician will only see cases related to his specialty and learn how to manage complex cases as well as to perform specific diagnostic and therapeutic techniques.
-To become boarded, a specialist must at least complete his/her residency and pass the board examination of his specialty.
+To become boarded, a specialist must at least complete his/her residency and then go through a lengthy process leading to the college certification of his specialty.
+In the case of internal medicine, it is the American College of Veterinary Internal Medicine (ACVIM).

 Why does my pet need a board certified specialist?